-Jamie Grefe (pronounced “gref-E”), screenwriter & author, writes the gonzo bowels of horror, revenge-style exploitation, softcore strangeness, science-fiction, zany comedy, grotesque low-brow literary fiction, lyric essays, TV movie thrillers, European melodramas, and more.
+Jamie Grefe (pronounced “gref-E”), screenwriter & author, writes intense horror, action, comedic strangeness, science-fiction, expressive literary fiction, lyric essays, TV movie thrillers, European melodramas, and more.
+For assignments, collaborations, spec inquiries, appearances, and rates get in touch.

 Praise for Grefe: